montraydavis/ContextualMemoryReweaving/docs/python/README.md

 memory_stats = {k: outputs[k] for k in ("memory_stats", "performance_stats", "retrieval_stats") if k in outputs}
 ```

-Note: The integrated model will fall back to public GPT-2 if Mistral models are not accessible.
-The `FullCMRModel` also projects `last_hidden_state` to a 256-dimensional hidden size by default for consistency in tests.
+Note: The quickstart example uses Hugging Face model names and will require access.
+There is no automatic fallback to GPT‑2 in tokenization. `FullCMRModel` projects `last_hidden_state` to a 256‑dimensional hidden size by default for consistency in tests.

 ## Configuration Guide